RoarOfLion4769/C-Programming/README.md

 - Students can use it to verify their math homework.
 - Small businesses can use it for simple financial calculations.

-#Project 2: Hanged Man game
+# Project 2: Hangman game

 **Description**:
 I created a basic hangman game that gives you random words to guess.
 This program will take user input for guessing the word and return the answer.